MohammadArmaan/SGPA-and-CGPA-Calculator/README.md

 ## Developer

+## Developer

-This incredible project was crafted with passion and dedication by Mohammad Armaan, the proud owner of this creation.
+This incredible project was crafted with passion and dedication by [Mohammad Armaan](https://github.com/MohammadArmaan), the proud owner of this creation.
 Let's appreciate the effort and ingenuity behind this innovative tool! 👏✨

+Check out the website [SGPA and CGPA Calculator](https://mohammadarmaan.github.io/SGPA-and-CGPA-Calculator/)